Sanders And Warren Stand Together: Takeaways From Tuesday's Democratic Debate

 But when asked if he would keep Trump's tariff regime on steel or not, he did not have a ready answer other than to attack Trump again.
 Ryan also attracted adverse attention on Twitter and elsewhere for keeping his hands folded at his waist during the presentation of the colors before the debate.
 Everyone else on stage stood hand-over-heart.

-Like Ryan, the other Midwesterners on stage sought something of a home-field advantage.
+Like Ryan, the other Midwesterners onstage sought something of a home-field advantage.
 Sen. Amy Klobuchar of Minnesota talked of winning her state plus Wisconsin, Michigan and Iowa.

 Pete Buttigieg, mayor of South Bend, Ind., also talked about there being "no such thing as a permanently red state."
 Buttigieg, at 37 the youngest candidate, also made multiple references to his youth, noting at one point he was "a junior in high school" at the time of the Columbine High shootings in 1999.
 That brought smiles from several of the other candidates.

-Note: A previous version of this story incorrectly said last month's presidential debates were held in Charlotte, N.C.
-They were held in Miami.